MODM coordination of clinical studies

 Data Management

-• Definition and missions of the Data Manager
+• Definition and missions of a Data Manager

 • Database structure, data quality control, freeze base